dmbarbour/glas/docs/GlasDesign.md

 Glas programs must have static stack arity, i.e. the 'try-then' arity must match the 'else' arity, or a loop 'while-then' must have the same input and output arity.
 This is designed to be easy to verify.

 * **seq:\[List, Of, Operators\]** - sequential composition of operators.
- * *nop* - identity function, can be represented by empty seq (or by 'prog')
+ * *nop* - identity function, can be represented by empty seq
 * **cond:(try:P, then:Q, else:R)** - run P; if P does not fail, run Q; if P fails, undo P then run R. Variants:
  * 'then' and 'else' clauses are optional, default to nop.
 * **loop:(while:P, do:Q)** - run P. If successful, run Q then repeat loop.
 Otherwise, exit loop.
 Variants:
  * *loop:(until:P, do:Q)* - run P. If that fails, run Q then repeat loop.
 Otherwise, exit loop.
  * 'do' field is optional, defaults to nop.
 * **eq** - Remove two items from data stack.
 If identical, continue, otherwise fail.
-* **fail** - always fail, allows backtracking
+* **fail** - always fail; causes backtracking in context of cond/loop
-* **halt:Message** - logically diverges, like an infinite loop.
-Message should indicate cause: undefined behavior, type-error, todo, etc..
+* **halt:Message** - logically diverges, like an infinite loop but more explicit in its intention.
+Prevents backtracking.
+Message should indicate cause to a human programmer: undefined behavior, type-error, todo, etc..

         seq:[]              ∀S .
 S → S
         seq:(Op :: Ops)     (as SEQ)